User Manual – Durst

 The following changes have been implemented for the Operation Split Print Item:

-Extended Features are not available
+Extended Features are not Available

 Operation «Apply Fixups»